supertobi/ikea_arduino_lampe/README.md

 The g'mic simmulation looks like this:
 ![G'MIC](gmic_lamp.jpeg)

-Ues this command to simulate the lamp with G'MIC:
+Use this command to simulate the lamp with G'MIC:
 ```bash
 gmic Lampshade.png -command lamp.gmic -lamp3d
 ```